 The International Hotel Law Review: Singapore

 In recent times, the hotel sector in Singapore has also begun to embrace digital transformation.
 Technology features strongly as a key aspect of the rejuvenation process, from self-check-in systems to housekeeping robots.
-With increased emphasis on cleanliness standards and social distancing in the wake of the covid-19 crisis, the reliance on innovation and smart technologies are likely to be taken up a notch – to include contactless reception services, keyless or facial recognition check-ins, virtual tours, and the use of ultraviolet light and electrostatic sprays to deep clean high-touch surfaces.4
+With increased emphasis on cleanliness standards and social distancing in the wake of the covid-19 crisis, the adoption of innovative and smart technologies has increased markedly to include contactless reception services, keyless or facial recognition check-ins, virtual tours and the use of ultraviolet light and electrostatic sprays to deep clean high-touch surfaces.7

 Other trends include social media marketing, loyalty programmes, wellness tourism, co-living hotels and co-working spaces within hotels integrating hotel services as part of the membership packages in their amenities and offerings.